DiceDB/docs/src/content/docs/commands/JSON.STRLEN.md

 ---
 title: JSON.STRLEN
-description: Documentation for the Redis command JSON.STRLEN
+description: Documentation for the DiceDB command JSON.STRLEN
 ---

-# DiceDB Command: JSON.STRLEN

-## Overview

 The `JSON.STRLEN` command is part of the DiceDBJSON module, which allows you to work with JSON data in DiceDB.
 This command is used to determine the length of a JSON string at a specified path within a JSON document stored in DiceDB.